contest-framework/server-old/CONTRIBUTING.md

   - `npm i`

 - development
+  - the source code is in `src`
-  - the tests run against the transpiled output in `lib`
+  - the tests run against the transpiled code in `lib`
   - transpilation happens automatically when running `cucumber-js`

 - testing